 7. Seated Cat Stretch

-Make sure you have enough space between your desk and chair to do this exercise.
+Make sure you have enough space between your desk and chair to do

 - Check your posture and as you breathe out through your nose, slowly bend forward and rest your hands on your ankles or your shins.